French assistance to Nguyễn Ánh: Land forces

 Olivier de Puymanel, a former officer of the Dryade who has deserted in Poulo Condor, built in 1790 the Citadel of Saigon and in 1793 the Citadel of Dien Khanh according to the principles of Vauban.
 He also trained Vietnamese troops in the modern use of artillery, and implemented European infantry methods in the Vietnamese army of Nguyễn Phúc Ánh.

 In 1791, the French missionary Boisserand demonstrated to Nguyễn Ánh the usage of balloons and electricity.
 Puymanel suggested that these be used to bombard cities under siege such as Qui Nhơn, but Nguyễn Ánh refused to use these contraptions.

 In 1792, Olivier de Puymanel was commanding an army of 600 men who had been trained with European techniques.
-Puymanel is said to have trained the 50,000 men of Nguyen's army.
+Puymanel is alleged to have help train the 50,000 men of Nguyen's army.
 French bombs were used at the siege of Qui Nhơn in 1793.

 From 1794, Pigneau himself participated to all the campaigns, accompanying Prince Cảnh.
 He organized the defense of Dien Khanh when it was besieged by a vastly more numerous Tây Sơn army in 1794.